INDIGO-Initiative/database-app/docs/heroku.md

 * public id: organisation, title: Organisation
 * public id: fund, title: Fund

-The app is now ready to use
+The app is now ready to use!

 ## Deploying